Form Requests

 > Self-validating request types with automatic binding, flashing, and redirect-on-failure.

 Form requests bundle binding, validation, and error handling into one call.
-You define a struct with rules; the handler calls validate.Form[T] and receives a validated instance — or the request is redirected back with errors flashed before the handler even continues.
+You define a struct with rules; the handler calls vform.Form[T] and receives a validated instance, or the request is redirected back with errors flashed before the handler even continues.

-See the validation page for the underlying rule system.
-Form requests are the sugar on top for HTTP handlers.
+See the validation page for the underlying rule catalog.
+Form requests are the sugar on top for HTTP handlers; the rules themselves use the canonical validation.Rules type, so anything documented there works inside a Rules() method as-is.

 Defining a form request